Flux159/cassie-odm/README.md

 Why Cassandra
 ----------

 Cassandra provides a truly distributed, fault tolerant design (kind of like an auto-sharded, auto-replicated, master-master database).
-Cassandra is designed so that if any one node goes down, you can create another node, attach it to the cluster, and retrieve the "lost" data without any downtime.
-Cassandra provides linearly scalable reads and writes based on the number of nodes in a cluster.
+Cassandra is designed so that if any one node goes down, you can create another node, attach it to the cluster, and retrieve the "lost" data without any downtime (based on your cluster settings).
+Cassandra provides linearly scalable reads and writes based on the number of nodes in a cluster (and is highly optimized for write throughput).
 In other words, when you need more reads/sec or writes/sec, you can simply add another node to the cluster.
 This means that your database can scale automatically similarly to how your API layer can (with good data modeling practices, some initialization scripts & virtual machine tweaks of course).

  If you follow good data modeling practices, (see "Data Modeling Notes"), you can do most queries that you would normally do in SQL databases or MongoDB using just CQL (some exceptions are full-text search, graph queries, map reduce jobs - see Elastic Search / Solr for search, Titan for graph queries, Apache Spark / Hadoop for map reduce jobs).